 Education and training

-If time to earn a degree and money to pay for your education are concerns, think about completing a two-year associate degree, possibly in computer programming or computer science through a community college, technical school or university, particularly if you are eligible for My Career Advancement Account assistance.
+If you’re concerned about the cost or time it takes to get a degree, think about completing a two-year associate degree, possibly in computer programming or computer science through a community college, technical school or university.
 Try to find a program where the credits you earn will transfer toward your bachelor's degree.
 With an associate degree, you may find employment, earn income and start gaining experience until you're ready to complete your bachelor's degree.

 Once you've met the education and experience requirements to become a software developer, it's time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the Military Spouse Employment Partnership Job Search provided job listings with the following companies:
+Visit the MSEP Job Search to find open positions with committed employers.

 Professional organizations and networking